Iran's Khamenei conditionally approves nuclear deal with powers

 The International Atomic Energy Agency finished collecting samples from Iran's Parchin military complex earlier this month and is expected to announce its conclusions on PMD by Dec.
 15.

-Iran has long denied covertly researching bombs and says its nuclear programme has always been for civilian energy purposes.
+Iran has long denied covertly researching bombs and says its nuclear program has always been for civilian energy purposes.

 "Any action regarding Arak (reactor) and dispatching uranium abroad ... will take place after the PMD (possible military dimensions) file is closed," Khamenei said in the letter.